Furious 7: Cast

 John Brotherton portrays Sheppard, Mr. Nobody's right-hand man.
-Sung Kang and Gal Gadot appear in archive footage as Han and Gisele.
+Sung Kang and Gal Gadot appear in archive footage as Han Lue and Gisele Yashar.
 Lucas Black reprises his role as Sean Boswell, an American street racer who lives in Tokyo whom Dom meets when he travels to Tokyo to claim the body of Han, a mutual friend of theirs killed by Shaw.
 In September, it was confirmed that Black had signed on to reprise his role as Boswell for Furious 7 and two more installments.
 Elsa Pataky reprises her role as Elena Neves, a DSS agent and former Rio police officer who moved to the United States to become Hobbs' new partner at the DSS.
 Luke Evans briefly reprises his role as Owen Shaw, Deckard's now comatose younger brother, from Fast & Furious 6 (2013), and Noel Gugliemi reprises his role as Hector for a cameo appearance from The Fast and the Furious (2001).

 Ali Fazal portrays Safar, a friend of Ramsey to whom she sent the God's Eye for safekeeping.
 Fazal described his role as a cameo.
 Australian rapper Iggy Azalea (who also appears on the soundtrack) makes a cameo appearance as a racer at Race Wars.
 American singer/rapper T-Pain appears as himself as he DJs a party in Abu Dhabi.
 Romeo Santos makes a cameo appearance as Mando, who shelters Mia in the Dominican Republic and Klement Tinaj appears as one of the Race Wars racers.